sony/oil/README.md

-# Auto-Bidding in Uncertain Environment - Team dsat2
+# OIL: Auto-Bidding in Real-Time Auctions via Oracle Imitation Learning

 Here we present our solution to the final round of the General Track of the NeurIPS 2024 challenge *Auto-Bidding in Uncertain Environment*.
 The solution is based on an algorithm that we call Oil (Oracle Imitation Learning).
 The idea of the algorithm is similar to Dagger, as it collects online trajectories with a student policy and labels the trajectories with expert actions.
 However, it differs from Dagger in three important ways: